 Fragpipe

 Fragpipe V22.0.
 MSFragger version 4.1, IonQuant version 1.10.27, and Python version 3.9.13 were used to process all .raw files with a customized analysis workflow derived from the MBR-LFQ workflow template (Supplementary File 5).
-Briefly, decoys were added to the peptide library database, cleavages were set to nonspecific; peptide length was set at 5-14, and 350da to 5000 da, match between runs was enabled, and top runs was set to 3 (as there were 4 biological replicates in each group except for cathepsin D at time zero).
+Briefly, decoys were added to the peptide library database, cleavages were set to nonspecific; peptide length was set at 5-14, and 350 Da to 5000 Da, match between runs was enabled, and top runs was set to 3 (as there were 4 biological replicates in each group except for cathepsin D at time zero).

 Preprocessing

 To prepare MSP-MS data for analysis, mspms preprocesses an exported file from the user’s proteome software of choice.
 In this process, the data is converted to a standardized format and loaded as a QFeatures object 12 containing a SummarizedExperiment 13 object named “peptides”, which contains the detected peptide intensities.
-Cleavage motifs of a user specified length to the left and right of the scissile bond are calculated, and the numerical location of the cleavage site (via reference to the member of the library it was derived from) is also calculated.
+Cleavage motifs of a user specified length to the left and right of the scissile bond are calculated, and the numerical location of the cleavage site (via reference to the member of the library it was derived from) is determined.
 These peptide centric features are then loaded as the rowData corresponding to the QFeatures object.
 The colData composing the QFeatures experiment contains sample metadata describing the experiment and must include descriptors core to every MSP-MS experiment: “group”, “condition”, and “time”.

 Data Processing